wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

 The figure below shows the messages that Azure Active Directory will send to a SCIM service to manage the lifecycle of a user in another identity store.
 The diagram also shows how a SCIM service implemented using the Common Language Infrastructure libraries provided by Microsoft for building such services will translate those requests into calls to the methods of a provider.

 ![][4]
-Figure: User provisioning and de-provisioning sequence
+*Figure: User provisioning and de-provisioning sequence*

 **1:**  Azure Active Directory will query the service for a user with an externalId attribute value matching the mailNickname attribute value of a user in Azure Active Directory.
 The query will be expressed as a Hypertext Transfer Protocol request like this one, wherein jyoung is a sample of a mailNickname of a user in Azure Active Directory:

     GET https://.../scim/Users?filter=externalId eq jyoung HTTP/1.1
     Authorization: Bearer ...

-If the service was built using the Common Language Infrastructure libraries provided by Microsoft for implementing SCIM services, then the request will be translated into a call to the Query method of the service’s provider.
+If the service was built using the Common Language Infrastructure libraries provided by Microsoft for implementing SCIM services, then the request will be translated into a call to the Query method of the service's provider.
 Here is the signature of that method:

     // System.Threading.Tasks.Tasks is defined in mscorlib.dll.
     // Microsoft.SystemForCrossDomainIdentityManagement.Resource is defined in